monix/monix.io/_tut/docs/3x/eval/task.md

 The
 [Task#memoize]({{ site.api3x }}monix/eval/Task.html#memoize:monix.eval.Task[A])
-operator can take any `Task` and apply memoization on the first `runAsync`, such that:
+operator can take any `Task` and apply memoization on the first `runToFuture`, such that:

-1. you have guaranteed idempotency, calling `runAsync` multiple times will have the same effect as calling it once
+1. you have guaranteed idempotency, calling `runToFuture` multiple times will have the same effect as calling it once
-2. subsequent `runAsync` calls will reuse the result computed by the first `runAsync`
+2. subsequent `runToFuture` calls will reuse the result computed by the first `runToFuture`

-So `memoize` effectively caches the result of the first `runAsync`.
+So `memoize` effectively caches the result of the first `runToFuture`.
 In fact we can say that:

 ```scala